Oeconomia2025/oec-dashboard/replit.md

 ## Overview

-This is a cryptocurrency token dashboard application built for the "ThisOne" (TONE) token on the BSC (Binance Smart Chain) network.
+This is a cryptocurrency token dashboard application built for the "Oeconomia" (OEC) token on the BSC (Binance Smart Chain) network.
 The application provides comprehensive token analytics, real-time price tracking, holder statistics, transaction monitoring, and integration with popular DeFi platforms like PancakeSwap.

 ## User Preferences